 Sarah Moore saves three items from the dump and transforms them into valuable pieces.
 She then sells them and returns the profits to those who ditched them.
 S11/Ep2

-Jay Blades saves two retro tulip chairs, a bureau, and some old fabric from a skip in Walsall.
+Sarah Moore saves a green chair, a dated display cabinet and a pair of school chairs from a skip in Surrey.
 Can these discarded items be transformed into profit?
-S9/Ep20
+S9/Ep6

 Designer Sarah Moore saves an old lawnmower, a pair of teak chairs and three Persian rugs from the skip.
 Can these unwanted items be transformed?
 S6/Ep18